 Labor Union Matters

 In the traditional labor law arena, Conner & Winters attorneys have extensive experience representing management in all aspects of labor relations, including union organizing campaigns, collective bargaining negotiations, preparation and implementation of strike strategies, grievance arbitrations, defense of unfair labor practice charges (ULP’s), and counseling concerning labor issues arising from changes in corporate structure.
-Our attorneys are well-versed in the workings of both the National Labor Relations Act (NRLA) and the Railway Labor Act (RLA), and we routinely represent clients in proceedings before both the National Labor Relations Board (NLRB) and the Nation Mediation Board (NMB).
+Our attorneys are well-versed in the workings of both the National Labor Relations Act (NRLA) and the Railway Labor Act (RLA), and we routinely represent clients in proceedings before both the National Labor Relations Board (NLRB) and the National Mediation Board (NMB).
 Conner & Winters also represents public employers who operate under state collective bargaining statutes.

 Union Organizing Campaigns